A Selection of the Top Israeli Cookbooks.

 This recipe book includes recipes from The Palomar restaurant, founded by the chefs of the Machneyuda Group (Assaf Granit & Uri Navon) in Jerusalem.
 Some of the recipes are signature dishes found in many of the group’s restaurants around the world, such as Polenta Jerusalem style, Kubanah bread and Tahina ice cream.
 Other recipes are specific to The Palomar, which combines rustic Jerusalem dishes with Soho style.

-This is the latest cookbook by Itamar Srulovich & Sarit Packer, the Israeli owners of the Honey & Co. restaurants in London.
-The cookbook is full of simple recipes for all levels of home-cooks.
-The authors previously published Honey & Co, Honey & Co: The Baking Book and Golden.
+This is the latest cookbook by Sarit Packer & Itamar Srulovich, the Israeli owners of the Honey & Co. restaurants in London.
+The cookbook is full of simple recipes for all levels of home cooks.
+The authors previously published Honey & Co, Honey & Co: The Baking Book, Golden, and most recently Honey Co Chasing Smoke.

 - Food of Israel by Sherry Ansky